bbfrederick/picachooser/README.md

 To go to the next (or previous) component, press the right (or left) arrow.
 You'll wrap around if you hit the end.

+To switch the lightbox view between axial, coronal, and sagittal views, press the 'a', 'c', or 's' key respectively.

 Press the escape key at any time to save the current version of the component list.
 The component list is saved automatically when you quit.